Business types

 Fully above board

 Some people can legally own, register, or operate a business in a country where they do not personally live.
-That does not mean tax, reporting, banking, licensing, immigration, or local operating rules disappear.
+That does not mean tax, reporting, banking, licensing, immigration, payment processing, or local operating rules disappear.

 A company may have obligations in the country where it is formed or registered.
 The owner may also have obligations in the country where they live.
-Other rules may apply where customers, employees, contractors, property, inventory, or services are located.
+Other rules may apply where customers, employees, contractors, property, inventory, payment accounts, or services are located.

 Browse by topic